 As her something old, the bride’s wears her grandmother’s pearl earrings.
 And, the something new is the gown designed by the bride, along with her matron of honor and business partner in Dee Hutton/Dee Hutton Bridal.
 For something borrowed, a diamond bracelet from a best friend.
 And, her sapphire engagement ring is of course “something blue”.

 Having family from France, that influenced much of the design.
 From lavender used throughout the floral design, to the Chantilly lace in the bride’s gown, French elements are seen throughout.

 Here, Lettered Olive uses the coordinated pastel color palette to make modern and whimsical influences on traditional wedding stationary.
 The guest bags are drawstring bags printed with a hand drawn map of Newport.
 Also included, lots of sweets and treats like Swedish fish as a playful nod to the coast.
 And, NYC black and white cookies as a hometown fave.

 Instead of having the wedding party in matching gowns, the ladies wore shades of pastels in different styles by Dee Hutton.
-That way, when all together, stylish “rainbow” array came together.
+That way, when all together, a stylish “rainbow” array came together.

 Heel savers and umbrellas were available to guests for walking across the grand lawn of the ceremony venue.

 The bride wanted a summery pastel wonderland, so draping the ceiling in complimentary shades transformed the huge white tent.
-Long tables with French toile linens lined with varying centerpieces containing lush blooms like peonies, roses, hydrangea, and ivy greens.
+Long tables with French toile linens are lined with varying centerpieces containing lush blooms like peonies, roses, hydrangea, and ivy greens.